top of page

 Born in Henniker, NH, Amy Beach was a child prodigy who composed her first walzes at the age of 4.
 The great niece of the founder of Bates College, she came from an educated but extremely controlling family who was not comfortable with the range of emotion she expressed in her music.

 A piano virtuoso at a young age, she gave her first concerts in Boston in her teens when her family moved there.
-At 16, she was married off to a prominent Boston surgeon who allowed her to compose, but made clear that her primary obligation was as a society wife supporting his work.
+At 16, she was married off to a prominent Boston surgeon, 24 years her senior, who allowed her to compose, but made clear that her primary obligation was as a society wife supporting his work.

 After her husband died in 1910, she traveled to Europe for several years to perform there.
-She returned in 1914 and was commissioned to compose the Panama Hymn for the opening of the Panama Canal, after which she returned to Henniker where she remained for the rest of her life and continued composing.
+She returned in 1914 and was commissioned to compose the Panama Hymn for the opening of the Panama Canal, after which she returned to Henniker where she continued composing, and remained for the rest of her life.

-She was one of the first American composers of her era to succeed without exposure to European musical training, and was known during her lifetime as one of the most respected and acclaimed American composers.
+She was one of the first American composers of her era to succeed without exposure to European musical training, and was known during her lifetime as one of the most respected and acclaimed American composers, and the first American women to receive large popularity for composing symphonic music.
 As a pianist, she was acclaimed for concerts she gave featuring her own music in the United States and in Germany.

 Price.webp